Monterroso/CozyCabin/docs/active-workflows/adminagent-workflow.md

    // Make sure your supabase is enabled with the pgvector extension.
    ```
    - Purpose: Provide any custom logic for vector-based searching or storing embeddings.
-   - State: This step might also involve a Supabase migration so your “embedding” column is a vector type.
+   - State: This step might also involve a Supabase migration so your "embedding" column is a vector type.

-### Step 9b: Create “supabase/functions/tools/fileChunking.ts” (One-file edit)
+### Step 9b: Create "supabase/functions/tools/fileChunking.ts" (One-file edit)
-1. [ ] Implement a function that splits large files or text into smaller chunks, then stores embeddings in your “pgvector” table:
+1. [ ] Implement a function that splits large files or text into smaller chunks, then stores embeddings in your "pgvector" table:
    ```ts:supabase/functions/tools/fileChunking.ts
    import { OpenAIEmbeddings } from "langchain/embeddings/openai";